Admissions

 Graduate Admission Checklist

-• Request the registrars of colleges and universities previously attended (except Marshall University) to send official transcripts of your academic record directly to the Graduate Admissions Office as required.
+- Request the registrars of colleges and universities previously attended (except Marshall University) to send official transcripts of your academic record directly to the Graduate Admissions Office as required.
+Transcripts must be provided directly to Graduate Admissions by the registrar's office of each issuing institution.
 Transcripts bearing the stamp “Issued to Student,” hand-delivered transcripts, transcripts mailed or handled by the student, faxed transcripts, or transcripts issued to third parties cannot be accepted.

-• Have the appropriate testing agency submit your official test scores (GRE, GMAT, or MAT) directly to the Graduate Admissions Office.
+- Have the appropriate testing agency submit your official exam scores (if required) directly to the Graduate Admissions Office.

 Applications are reviewed only after the application fee and all required credentials are received.
 Prior university holds or obligations on a student’s record may cause a delay in application processing or may cause the application not to be processed.